aldrinjenson/blog/content/posts/notes.md

 - https://askubuntu.com/a/474324

 4. Finding the public IP of a computer or server

 ```sh
 curl ipinfo.io/ip
 ```

 (Optional) Create a bash alias like the following to make it even easier

 ```bash
 alias whatismypublicip='curl ipinfo.io/ip'
 ```

+5. Removing sensitive data after having it be commited to github Use git filter branch